paawak/paawak.github.io/_posts/2021-10-26-2021-01-10-google-authentication-with-spring-boot-backend.md

 As mentioned, we would have to use a [Filter](https://docs.oracle.com/javaee/6/api/index.html?javax/servlet/Filter.html) of some kind, that provides a hook into Spring Security.
 After much deliberation, I have decided to use the [AuthenticationFilter](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/authentication/AuthenticationFilter.html) as it is both simple and customizable.

 ## Customizing the AuthenticationFilter
-The AuthenticationFilter has 2 constructors.
+The AuthenticationFilter has two constructors.
 We will use the one which takes in a __AuthenticationManager__ and a __AuthenticationConverter__.

 ## AuthenticationManager
 As the name indicates, the [AuthenticationManager](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/authentication/AuthenticationManager.html) is responsible for authenticating a request.
 It takes in an [Authentication](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/Authentication.html) object and then verifies whether it is a valid OAuth2 token by using the __GoogleTokenVerifier__.
 After successful verification, it extracts the Name and Email from it.
 Then, it looks up the __user__ table in the Database and tries to find an entry with that Email.